theogruner/rl_pro_telu/README.md

    * Make sure the script is the same directory as the _ddpg_ package.
    * The noise should extend the _Noise_ class in _noise.py_ (contain a _reset_ and _iteration_ function)
-   * Following example basicly does the same as the combination of the previous ones (except that no model has to be loaded in, to load a model use _model.load(PATH)_)
+   * Following example basicly does the same as the combination of the previous examples (except that no model has to be loaded in, to load a model use _model.load(PATH)_)

         ```python